illusion0001/illusion0001.github.io/_patches/README.md

 This directory list game improvement patches made for use with exploited PlayStation 4 consoles.

+**Unless stated otherwise, These are working codes and/or are currently CPU/GPU Limited.
+All Patches were made with Base Console in mind, Enhanced consoles are experimental and will need adjustments if it does not work out of the box. (for instance: Black Screen on Startup.)**

 Support on [Patreon](https://www.patreon.com/illusion0001)

 Follow on [YouTube](https://youtube.com/c/illusion0001)